HomeSmartMesh/website-hugo/content/docs/networks/ultrawideband.md

 {{<hint warning>}}with Embedded studio V5.40, it is required to enable the updated #ifdef for `__putchar` in `retarget.c` line 100{{</hint>}}

-### Github mynewt
+## Github mynewt
+Also from Decawave github organisation.
 Core source code for MAC layers and ranging
 {{<icon_button href="https://github.com/Decawave/uwb-core" text="mynewt uwb-core" icon="github">}}

 using the core functions and adding TDMA, Clock calib,...